phalcon-orphanage/docs/en/reference/benchmark.rst

 Framework Benchmark
 ===================

-In teh past, performance was not considered one of the top priorities when developing web applications.
+In the past, performance was not considered one of the top priorities when developing web applications.
 Reasonable hardware was able to compensate for that.
-However when Google decided_ to take site speed into account in the search rankings, performance became one of the top priorities alongside functionality..
+However when Google decided_ to take site speed into account in the search rankings, performance became one of the top priorities alongside functionality.
 This is yet another way in which improving web performance will have a positive impact on a website.

 The benchmarks below, show how efficient Phalcon is when compared with other traditional PHP frameworks.
 These benchmarks are updated as stable versions are released from any of the frameworks mentioned or Phalcon itself.